LatinxCine @RILA | Making Movies

 Stacks Image 6792

-LatinxCine is currently reviewing transcripts, audio and documents from RILA's award-winning Nuestras Raíces Oral History Collections and transforming sections into a series of mini-documentaries to be released during the next 3-4 years.
+LatinxCine is currently reviewing transcripts, audio and documents from RILA's award-winning Nuestras Raíces Oral History Collections and transforming sections into a series of short videos to be released during the next 3-4 years.

 Chimis